 Upon his retirement as a player, he was a Yankee coach from 1969 until 1978, but had to give up the job because of heart trouble.
 He died a premature death at age 51 from heart failure.
 He is interred at George Washington Memorial Park in Paramus, New Jersey.

 Howard was a trendsetter in many ways.
 In addition to being the first African-American Yankee, he is also widely credited as the creator of the batting donut.
-He also served two years in the U.S. Army during the Korean War, missing the 1951 and 1952 seasons.
-One can argue that, were it not for the playing time lost to military service, the color barrier, and being stuck behind the great Berra, Howard would may have been able to fashion a Hall of Fame career.
+One can argue that, were it not for the two years of playing time he lost to military service, the color barrier, and being stuck behind the great Berra, Howard would may have been able to fashion a Hall of Fame career.
 As his peak he indeed put up Hall of Fame numbers for a catcher, and also was a respected handler of pitchers.
 Ironically, he was kept by the Yankees as a back-up for so many years because he was so good; a lesser player would have been traded, but the Yankees brass recognized that in Howard they had one of the very top catchers in baseball after Berra and Roy Campanella and did not want to let go of such a talent even if they were unable to use him to his full potential.

 Howard was highlighted in Heroes Behind the Mask as one of the top catchers of all-time.